Walking Tour

 c.
 1950

-The Fort Frances Museum is housed in one of the oldest buildings in the town, which dates back to 1898.
-It was first built as Scott Street School and served that function until 1914, when a bigger school was completed to educate the growing number of children in the town.
+The Fort Frances Museum is housed in one of the oldest buildings in town, which dates back to 1898.
+It was first built as Scott Street School and served in that role until 1914, when a bigger school was completed to educate the growing number of children in Fort Frances.

-During the First World War it was used by the military as an encampment was set up behind the school by the 141st Bull Moose Battalion and 52nd Battalion between Scott and Church Streets.
+During the First World War it was given over to the military and an encampment was set up behind the building by the 141st Bull Moose Battalion and 52nd Battalion between Scott and Church Streets.

 Troops at the military camp just behind the school during the First World War.